boothe0/CS386GodotProject/deliverables/deliverable2.md

 - As a player I want to buy upgrades for my ranged attacks to slay more enemies and feel stronger.
 - As a player I want to look at the gear I have obtained over the course of the game to get a sense of progression.
 - As a player I want to know how many coins is needed to buy a certain item so I know whether to save or buy that round.
+- As a player, I want to access the main menu so I can start the game, exit the game, or adjust game options.
+     - Priority Level: 1
+     - Estimated Time: 1 hour
+- As a player, I want to see the health bar for my character as it updates with each attack so that I can determine how well I am doing in the game.
+     - Priority Level: 2
+     - Estimated Time: 3 hours

 Establish a priority level for each user story and estimate how many hours each one will demand using the planning poker approach.

 Grading criteria (6 points): Use the provided format.
 The user stories should be in an adequate level of granularity (not too broad nor too specific).
 Provide the priority and estimation for each user story.